danhowarthdwp/dwp-health-data-glossary/a-to-z/result.md

 ## Definition

 The impact and outcomes we deliver as a result of the work we have done.
+It’s measured by [results measures](/a-to-z/results-measure).

 ## Purpose